 Living Trusts vs. Wills

-A key distinction between living trusts and wills are that trusts give you control over your assets while your still alive; wills don’t.
+A key distinction between living trusts and wills is that trusts give you control over your assets while you are still alive wills don’t.
 In other words, living trusts take effect as soon as you create them, while wills are effective after your death.
-With a living trust distribute property to beneficiaries while you’re still alive, you could.
-With a will your beneficiaries would only receive assets after your death.
+With a living trust distributing property to beneficiaries while you’re still alive, you could.
+With a will, your beneficiaries would only receive assets after your death.
 Even if you do have a living trust, you’ll likely need a will as well, as a will can also do the following:

 This chart outlines and compares the capabilities of living trusts and wills: